ArthMcFly/languages-template/README.md

 # languages-template
-shell script to set the default template for programming laguages
+This is a shell script to set the template files for a specific programing language, you have to specify the directories in the your-language_way variable